droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 **./contrib/linearize** - [Construct a linear, no-fork, best version of the blockchain.](https://github.com/bitcoin/bitcoin/commit/701f6c35bc493739eb0acc97da828c992772cbeb)

-./contrib/linearize/example-linearize.cfg - Example of a config to use for both steps.
+./contrib/linearize/example-linearize.cfg - Example of a config to use for both linearization steps.
 No specific directions for config development seem to exist.

-./contrib/linearize/linearize-data.py - [Step 2.](https://github.com/bitcoin/bitcoin/pull/4757)
+./contrib/linearize/linearize-data.py - [Step 2 in linearization.](https://github.com/bitcoin/bitcoin/pull/4757)

-./contrib/linearize/linearize-hashes.py - [Step 1.](https://github.com/bitcoin/bitcoin/pull/4757)
+./contrib/linearize/linearize-hashes.py - [Step 1 in linearization.](https://github.com/bitcoin/bitcoin/pull/4757)

 ./contrib/linearize/README.md - Explains how to use everything.

-**./contrib/macdeploy** - [Used to create a .dmg package for Bitcoin Core.](https://github.com/bitcoin/bitcoin/commit/6eaa1b36fcf5a3b28c2440a3cf8ab4780f1afef9) [Uses a detached signature repo so that anybody can grab the appropriate sigs.](https://github.com/bitcoin/bitcoin/pull/6269) (Cory Fields/"theuni” is the only person who can actually generate the sigs, which he then uploads to the sig repo.)
-Used to make Core compatible with Apple’s "Gatekeeper” scheme. *Graphics files have been removed.*
+**./contrib/macdeploy** - [Used to create a .dmg package for Bitcoin Core.](https://github.com/bitcoin/bitcoin/commit/6eaa1b36fcf5a3b28c2440a3cf8ab4780f1afef9) [Uses a detached signature repo so that anybody can grab the appropriate sigs.](https://github.com/bitcoin/bitcoin/pull/6269) (Cory Fields/"theuni" is the only person who can actually generate the sigs, which he then uploads to the [sig repo](https://github.com/bitcoin/bitcoin-detached-sigs).)
+Used to make Core compatible with Apple’s "Gatekeeper" scheme. *Graphics files have been removed.*

 ./contrib/macdeploy/custom_dsstore.py - Creates a custom .DS_Store file added to DMG files that deploy Bitcoin Core software to end users.
 (The file allows for background images and other features.) *[Added in 0.13](https://github.com/bitcoin/bitcoin/pull/7192)*.

 ./contrib/macdeploy/detached-sig-apply.sh - Applies a detached signature from a repo and attached the signature to an unsigned OS X build to create a signed build. ./contrib/gitian-descriptors/gitian-osx-signer.yml contains a usage example.

-./contrib/macdeploy/detached-sig-create.sh - Creates a detached signature of an OS X build that can then be uploaded to a repo for downloading and attachment via the ./contrib/macdeploy/detached-sig-apply.sh script that [basically uses ](http://blog.erickdransch.com/2012/02/signing-mac-builds/)[*codesig*n](http://blog.erickdransch.com/2012/02/signing-mac-builds/)[ to create a detached signature covering Core’s entire .app directory](http://blog.erickdransch.com/2012/02/signing-mac-builds/).
+./contrib/macdeploy/detached-sig-create.sh - Creates a detached signature of an OS X build that can then be uploaded to a repo for downloading and attachment via the ./contrib/macdeploy/detached-sig-apply.sh script that [basically uses *codesign* to create a detached signature covering Core’s entire .app directory](http://blog.erickdransch.com/2012/02/signing-mac-builds/).
 To be used only by somebody with the Apple-supplied signing key.

 ./contrib/macdeploy/DS_Store - Apple-specific binary file.
 [Used for packaging purposes.](https://github.com/bitcoin/bitcoin/pull/3885)